splunk-soar-connectors/microsoftdefenderforendpoint/manual_readme_content.md

-    -   List Devices - The 'IP' option has been removed from the value list of the \[input_type\] action parameter in the app version 3.0.0 because there is no specific API currently available to support the filtering of devices based on the IP in the Defender ATP.
+    -   List Devices - The 'IP' option has been removed from the value list of the \[input_type\] action parameter in the app version 3.0.0 because there is no specific API currently available to support the filtering of devices based on the IP in the Defender for Endpoint.
     -   List Devices - The new \[query\] parameter has been added to support the additional OData V4 filters.

 ## Port Information

-The app uses HTTP/ HTTPS protocol for communicating with the Defender ATP server.
+The app uses HTTP/ HTTPS protocol for communicating with the Defender for Endpoint server.
 Below are the default ports used by Splunk SOAR.

 |         Service Name | Transport Protocol | Port |